Li Jun Li

-Li Jun Li (李麗君 (Lǐ Lìjūn)) is an American actress, known for her roles as Iris Chang in the ABC series Quantico, Rose Cooper in the Fox series The Exorcist, Jenny Wah in the Netflix series Wu Assassins and Lady Fay Zhu in the period drama Babylon (2022).
+Li Jun Li (李麗君 (Lǐ Lìjūn)) is an American actress, known for her roles as Iris Chang in the ABC series Quantico, Rose Cooper in the Fox series The Exorcist, Jenny Wah in the Netflix series Wu Assassins, Lady Fay Zhu in the period drama Babylon (2022), and Grace Chow in Sinners (2025).

 Early life

 Li was born in Shanghai, China.
 Her father was a painter, and he moved the family to Bogotá, Colombia, for work when Li was six years old.
 Three years later, they immigrated to New York City in the United States.

 She graduated from Fiorello H. LaGuardia High School's dance program.

 Career

-Li had her first break in the acting world starring opposite Matthew Morrison in the Tony Award winning Rodgers and Hammerstein's South Pacific (2008) at New York's Lincoln Center.
+Li had her first break in the acting world starring in the Tony Award winning Rodgers and Hammerstein's South Pacific (2008) at New York's Lincoln Center.
 Following on from this early success, she won roles on a variety of TV shows and films including Blue Bloods (2010), Damages (2011), The Following (2013), Cédric Klapisch's Chinese Puzzle (2013) and Mistress (2014).
 Li expanded her visibility and presence on a global level by landing major television roles in Neil LaBute's Billy and Billie (2015) and Minority Report (2015) on Fox.

-In 2016, Li was cast in the recurring role of FBI recruit, Iris Chang, on the ABC thriller series Quantico.
+In 2016, Li was cast in the recurring role of FBI recruit Iris Chang on the ABC thriller series Quantico.
 In the same year, she joined the NBC procedural Chicago P.D. in the fourth season.

 On July 26, 2017, it was announced by Deadline that Li would join as a series regular in the second season of the Fox television series The Exorcist as Rose Cooper.

 On January 15, 2019, it was announced that Li had been cast in the series regular role of Jenny Wah on the Netflix supernatural crime drama series Wu Assassins.
 In December 2020, she was cast in Damien Chazelle's film Babylon, playing a role inspired by silent film actress Anna May Wong.
 The film received polarizing reviews, though her performance attracted some praise.
+In April 2024, Li was cast as shopkeeper Grace Chow in Ryan Coogler's Sinners, which premiered in 2025 to critical acclaim.